Pomax/lightroom-catalog-helper/README.md

 - delete orphans, with a confirmation warning to stop you from accidentally running this.

 Note that by default, the browser will open a page that has orphan management turned off, because in order for orphan management to work, the helper needs to do a file system scan to find all filenames, then remove all filenames that exist in the catalog from that set.
 Depending on how many files your catalog is for, how fast your drives are, and how fast your cpu is, this can a bit of time to build.

+## Supported image formats

+- This helper utility supports `png` and `jpg` images without any issue.
+- `TIFF` images are supported via a jpg conversion pass, using [sharp](https://github.com/lovell/sharp).
+- RAW files supported through [dcraw.js](https://github.com/zfedoran/dcraw.js) (which converts RAW to TIFF).
+RAW conversions are cached into a directory called **`temp`**, which can be safely deleted if you want to save some space - as long as you remember that it _will_ get rebuilt and filled back up with previews/conversion intermediaries whenever you use this tool.